RubixDev/chip8/README.md

 This emulator was mostly written in a single day a couple of years ago.
 It's not the best out there, but should theoretically support everything.

-Input is handled via `evdev`, which requires the user to have read access to the files in `/dev/input`, usually by being in the `input` group.

 ## Usage

 The binary takes two arguments: